Elliptic complex on the Grassmannian of oriented 2-planes

-Here we use the Grassmannian structure so that we can view $e_i\otimes\varepsilon_\alpha$ as a tangent vector at $x$ and $\varepsilon_\alpha.$ is the usual Clifford multiplication.
 If $M=\R^{2n}$ with its flat PCS-structure of Grassmannian type, then $\slashed{D}$ is the 2-Dirac operator studied in \cite{CSSS}.
-The $2$-Dirac operator is a linear, first order differential operator which can be viewed as a generalization of the Dirac operator in Riemannian geometry.
-Moreover, $\slashed{D}$ is an overdetermined operator and it turns out that it is the first operator in a sequence of natural differential operators.
-This sequence is (as explained in the series \cite{CSI}, \cite{CSII}, \cite{CSIII} together with a preliminary article \cite{CSa}) obtained by descending the sequence of natural differential operators studied in \cite{S}.
-If $M=\R^{2n}$ with its flat PCS-structure of Grassmannian type, then the descended sequence is locally exact and thus it forms a resolution of the 2-Dirac operator (see \cite{TSI}).
+The $2$-Dirac operator can be viewed as a generalization of the Dirac operator in Riemannian geometry.
+On the other hand, $\slashed{D}$ is overdetermined and it turns out that it is the first operator in a sequence of natural differential operators.
+This sequence is, as explained in the series \cite{CSI}, \cite{CSII} and \cite{CSIII} together with a preliminary article \cite{CSa}, obtained by descending the sequence of natural differential operators studied in \cite{S} from a geometric structure in one dimension higher.
+If $M=\R^{2n}$, then the descended sequence is locally exact and thus, it forms (see \cite{TSI}) a resolution of the 2-Dirac operator.